Savvy Tips Guru

 Improved Financial Situation

-If your financial situation has improved significantly, you may be able to absorb the negative equity and still comfortably afford payments on a new car.
+If your money situation has gotten a lot better, you might be able to handle having negative equity and still manage payments for a new car without a problem.

 Maximizing Your Trade-In Value Despite Negative Equity